wangyuliu/RAX-fse2024/README.md

 ## RAX Introduction

 RAX is a porting complexity assessment tool for RISC-V. It provides automated tools to quickly determine the difficulty of software architecture porting, and recommends software to developers that adapts to their development capabilities and existing resources.
-For large-scale porting adaptation work has practical significance.
+For large-scale porting adaptation work has practical significance.RAX video demo at https://youtu.be/g_e4VhG4kkM.

 1、Overview and Requirements of RAX Tools
 ----------